 Nursing Home

-The cost structure of a nursing home is usually expensive as the type of care provided is medical and constant supervision is offered.
-With a professional care team comprising healthcare professionals, the cost of nursing care is more than assisted living.
+When comparing assisted living vs nursing home, it is important to understand that the cost structure of a nursing home is usually more expensive because the type of care provided is medical and requires constant supervision.
+With a professional care team comprising experienced healthcare professionals, the overall cost of nursing care is generally higher than assisted living.

-However, the cost can vary depending on the level of care needed and the services availed.
-The cost of nursing homes can be covered by Medicare but on a very limited basis.
-Short-term care services can be eligible for health insurance, however, long-term care does not.
+However, the cost can vary depending on the level of care needed and the specific services availed.
+The cost of nursing homes can be covered by Medicare but only on a very limited basis.
+Short-term care services may be eligible for health insurance coverage; however, long-term care typically does not fall under such coverage.

 How do Emotional and Social Aspects Differ?